UTEP-CS-1/website/staging_labs/9/spec.md

 ### 3) diagonalSums

 In this method, think about drawing two lines on your grid.
 One line goes from the top-left to the bottom-right, and the other from the top-right to the bottom-left.

 - Input: a 2D array (`int[][]`).
 - Output: a **new** 1D array (`int[]`) with just two values.
 The first is the sum of the main diagonal (top-left to bottom-right) and the second is the sum of the secondary diagonal (top-right to bottom-left).

+The main diagonal is {15, 32, 12, 71, 5} with a sum of 135.
+The secondary diagonal is {44, 64, 12, 96, 24} with a sum of 240.
+Therefore, the returned array should be {135, 240}.

 ### 4) traverseBackwards